MicrosoftDocs/well-architected/well-architected/service-guides/log-analytics.md

 ---
-title: Best practices for Azure Monitor Logs
+title: Provides a template for a Well-Architected Framework (WAF) article that is specific to Log Analytics workspaces.
 description: Provides a template for a Well-Architected Framework (WAF) article specific to Log Analytics workspaces in Azure Monitor. ms.topic: conceptual
 author: bwren